quasar-finance/quasar/demos/vesting-schedule/README.md

 ## Features

 - Ability to define the start time for vesting schedules
+- Ability to query `spendable-balances` via query CLI command with pagination
 - Compatibility with the built-in `x/auth/vesting` module
 - Integration with other modules, such as governance, distribution, and staking